Low Back Pain

 A great way to get moving which is also a good form of Low Impact Steady State (LISS) exercise and raises your heart rate.

-I do farmers walks every morning, lunch time and evening with a heavy weight in each hand to increase the intensity.
+I do farmers walks every morning, lunch time and evening with a heavy weight in each hand to increase the intensity and get more 'bang for my buck'.

 Push off the back foot later and harder than you usually would rather than pushing your front foot further forward on each stride.